jj5/kickass-crypto/README.md

 only make the requirements stronger, such as is done in the default implementation given in the example, where the maximum length is reduced further to 10 bytes.

-And another advantage of the typed interface is that it provides extra information which can be automatically added into the documentation.
+Another advantage of the typed interface is that it provides extra information which can be automatically added into the documentation.

 #### The advantages of the untyped interface on the default implementation